Calming And Fun Activities For People Living With Dementia

 There are many benefits to Lego therapy for people with dementia.
 Building something with your loved one can encourage conversation, concentration and confidence, and it’s also good for maintaining hand dexterity.

 We recommend this classic Lego set.
 There’s no specific product to be built, so your loved one can just enjoy putting the pieces together.
+There’s no pressure to get it right, just to have fun and interact.

 Gardening can be a very therapeutic activity.
 A dementia friendly garden, where the person living with dementia can interact with nature safely, can bring back memories of the past – for example, smelling the flowers and hearing the birds.